superbolt-x/Talk-to-Metabase-SB/TESTING.md

-# Testing SuperMetabase
+# Testing Talk to Metabase

-This document provides instructions for testing the SuperMetabase MCP server.
+This document provides instructions for testing the Talk to Metabase MCP server.

 ## Prerequisites